 - Subject changed from Improve error reporting in selection library to Improve selection error reporting / switch to exceptions

 The cases that print directly to stderr should be possible to get rid of by changing selection evaluation (and compilation) to use exceptions for error reporting.
 This is also a prerequisite for task #652, as well as some other clean-up, as it is much cleaner to use C++ in functions called during selection evaluation if exceptions don't need to be translated to return codes and then back to exceptions.
 With this change, all of the public C++ interfaces would then use exceptions for error reporting: currently compilation and evaluation still use return codes.

 For selection method registration, the all the checks will need to be fundamentally changed (most will become part of the options module or a class that derives from AbstractOptionStorage) as part of task #652, so there is no need to clean up those at this point.

-#3 Updated by Teemu Murtola over 8 years ago
+#3 Updated by Teemu Murtola almost 9 years ago

 The series of commits now pending review in Gerrit (from Ie2fe5fdf to If0d7b6c5) complete the transition to exceptions.
 Most direct prints to stderr are now also gone.
 The error messages could still be improved, but that requires some careful thought on what would be good and what can be implemented with reasonable effort.

-#4 Updated by Teemu Murtola over 7 years ago
+#4 Updated by Teemu Murtola about 8 years ago

 Now that #880 is solved, it should be possible to convert also the selection parser to use exceptions internally for error handling.
 I already have a local copy where I have changed the t_selelem tree such that it is managed using smart pointers, which was by far the biggest issue in making the code exception-safe.
 But in order to convert the error reporting to exceptions, #985 needs to be solved first.
 This should allow removing the remaining direct prints to stderr (except for the selection method registration, which is not an issue at this moment).